 Their tasting room opened in the summer of 2017 on Washington Avenue just two doors down from the Library.

-Their tasting room is open on Saturdays from 11 - 6 from Memorial Day to Labor Day.
-Their wines, including one of their newest, a Pinot Grigio, can also be found at various farmer's markets such as Ballston, and at Visions by Shirl during the ArtWalks.
+Their wines, including one of their newest, a Pinot Grigio, can also be found at various farmer's markets such as Ballston, and at local participating merchants during the 2nd Friday ArtWalks.

-Their future tasting room will be set up near their newest plantings at 4786 James Monroe Highway, between Moose Lodge #1267 and the birthplace of our 5th U.S. President James Monroe.
-The plan is to construct the tasting room there out of recycled wine bottles and they appreciate patrons returning their empty wine bottles to be used for this purpose.
+Their barn tasting room is set up near their newest plantings at 4786 James Monroe Highway, between Moose Lodge #1267 and the birthplace of our 5th U.S. President James Monroe.
+The tasting room there is constructed out of straw bales and recycled wine bottles and they appreciated patrons returning their empty wine bottles to be used for this purpose.

 10 Washington Ave., Colonial Beach, VA 22443